 - Pain and suffering

-Umbrella policies will also cover any property damage you cause in an accident.
-Here’s what would count as property damage:
+Umbrella insurance will also cover any property damage you cause in an accident.
+Here’s what counts as property damage:

 - Buildings and structures